Lifesize App Redesign

 About the Organization

 Lifesize is a high definition video conferencing company that offers a unique integration of plug-and-play HD camera systems and HD phones with easy-to-use cloud-based conferencing software.
-They made a break from their twelve year history as a video conferencing hardware company to become a video calling software as service provider (who also offers high-end room system solutions) in 2015.
+They made a break from their twelve year history as a video conferencing hardware company to become a video calling software as service provider (who also offers high-end "it just works" room system solutions) in 2015.

 - Reorganize the app to make it friendlier for first-time and infrequent users